nathanbish/CUSG-Law/Statutes/Title IV: Student Organizations/Chapter 2: Oversight & Accountability/README.md

 (c) The committee shall convene only upon appeal and shall hear the CSI Director or designee, followed by the appellant, before deliberating privately.

 (d) The committee shall provide a decision within three business days to both parties.

+## §4.2.4 – Enforcement of Accessibility Compliance
+**Enacted by 96 LCB 07 (2022, “A Campus Accessibility Plan for RSOs”)**
+**Text:**
+(a) Failure of a student organization to comply with the accessibility requirements outlined in §4.3.3 may result in the rescinding of allocated funds to the organization.

+(b) Repeated or multiple failures to comply may result in a hold on future fund allocations until the organization demonstrates compliance with required accessibility practices.